Red Tail Black Shark (Epalzeorhynchos bicolor) Species Profile & Care Guide

 They will also graze on algae, and you should supply green vegetables to balance their diet.

 You can also feed the sharks frozen foods such as brine shrimp, blood worms, and they seem especially partial to frozen daphnia.

 Breeding the Red Tail Black Shark

-You will find it extremely difficult to breed this species, especially when people tend to keep no more than one at a time unless you have a very large aquarium and even then the success rate isn't high.
+You will find it extremely difficult to breed this species, especially when people tend to keep no more than one at a time unless you have a large aquarium, and even then, the success rate isn't high.

 The only way it's possible is if you use hormone treatment.